 Mia launched Creativity Academy in 2013–14.
-Since then the program has expanded to include 485 fourth graders from twenty classrooms in six schools: Saint Paul Music Academy and Battle Creek Elementary in St. Paul, and Andersen United, Bethune Community School, Hennepin Elementary, and Prodeo Academy in Minneapolis.
+Since then the program has expanded to include 485 fourth graders from up to twenty classrooms in six schools: Saint Paul Music Academy and Battle Creek Elementary in St. Paul, and Andersen United, Bethune Community School, Hennepin Elementary, and Prodeo Academy in Minneapolis.

 Cultural Experiences Partnership with Minneapolis Public Schools

 Mia partners with Minneapolis Public Schools to offer every third-grade student a guided tour of Mia, including free bus transportation to the museum.
 This experience invites third grade students to look closely, think deeply, and talk freely about works of art in Mia’s collection that encourage social emotional learning.
 Based on the needs of teachers and their students, artworks inspire conversation around themes of feelings, relationships, respect, empathy, self and others, collaboration, cultural pride, and kindness.
 In addition, two VTS coaches provide in-depth training, modeling, and coaching to third-grade teachers and classrooms in select schools each year.